Sexual assault survivor resources

 Listed here are several options, offering you suggestions on how to meet your physical safety and emotional needs, how to obtain medical attention, and options for filing a report to trigger an investigation.

 Reports can be filed with the law enforcement agency in which the incident occurred or with a campus office designated by UW–Madison for sexual violence/Title IX investigations.
-These offices are the Office of Compliance/Title IX Coordinator and the Dean of Students Office.
+These offices are the Sexual Misconduct Resource and Response Program and the Dean of Students Office.
 If you choose to report, you can bring a victim advocate or support person with you to do so.

-For more about the services, both on- and off-campus, available to survivors of sexual assault, see the UHS Resources for Victims of Sexual assault, Dating/Domestic Violence or Stalking webpage.
+For more about the services, both on- and off-campus, available to survivors of sexual assault, see the UHS Survivor Services webpage.
 You can get confidential help without reporting.

 Remember, there are many paths to healing, and only you know what you need.